 Mile 10.15 – The Maze Rapid: 36.02244, -118.46586 Class IV.
 Take the top drop on river right and make your way behind the big boulder in the center of the river.
 Cut left just behind the boulder.

 Mile 10.68 – Four Mile Trail: 36.01664, -118.46822 River Left.
 This trail, as the name indicates, is a four mile trail that starts at Johnsondale Bridge (take-out) and runs alongside the river and at this point, leaves the river corridor.
-Click here for a detailed description.
+Learn more about Four Mile Trail.

 Mile 10.71 – Four Mile Rapid: 36.01611, -118.46825 Class IV.
 Start in the middle, cut left to avoid holes at the top, and then cut right hard across the river to get just to the right of the large boulder at the bottom center of the rapid.
-Click here for a detailed description.
+Learn more about Four Mile Rapid.